 From 2000 – 2015, we proudly sailed the HENRIETTA III on the Cape Fear River.
 HENRIETTA III is named for the original HENRIETTA, a trailblazer for steamboats on the Cape Fear River, which enjoyed a long and financially successful life.
 James Seawell at his plantation at what is now Fayetteville, North Carolina built her in 1817-1818.
 Seawell named the boat for his daughter, Henrietta.
 HENRIETTA was launched April 30, 1818 under the command of Captain Charles Taws.
 Her first run from Fayetteville to Wilmington was in July 1818.
 She ran the river between Wilmington and Fayetteville for forty years.
 When she was retired from service, she had run at least one and one-half million miles on the Cape Fear River and had earned no less than 1.5 million dollars for her owners.

-Under the ownership of Cape Fear Riverboats, Inc., construction of HENRIETTA II, North Carolina’s only true sternwheel riverboat, began in mid-September 1987 in Greenville, Mississippi.
+Under the ownership of Cape Fear Riverboats, Inc., construction of HENRIETTA, North Carolina’s only true sternwheel riverboat, began in mid-September 1987 in Greenville, Mississippi.
 She debuted in Wilmington on April 2, 1988 – almost exactly 170 years after HENRIETTA debuted into Wilmington.
-HENRIETTA II operated as a sightseeing and dinner cruise boat until she was sold on March 23, 2015.
+HENRIETTA operated as a sightseeing and dinner cruise boat until she was sold on March 23, 2015.
 She is presently in upstate New York and functions as a dinner riverboat.
-Today, Cape Fear Riverboats currently operates the versatile CAPTAIN J. N. MAFFITT and JACOB’S RUN, and welcomes you aboard!
+Today, Cape Fear Riverboats currently operates a fantastic 2 deck sightseeing and charter vessel, also named the Henrietta!
+We offer daily sightseeing river cruises, sunset cruises, black river nature cruises and Private Charters!